Welcome to Balfolk Oxford

 You might have heard of French and Breton folk dancing where the traditional dances are danced.
 Balfolk is based on a lot of these but develops them too - the ‘neo-trad’ style is popular in festivals in Europe.
 At our workshops in Oxford you’ll get the basics in no time and we’ll introduce some of the new styles too.

 So you know your English and Scottish folk dances but not sure how Balfolk relates?
 Think ceilidh but a lot more soulful and expressive – there’s no caller and a more romantic feel sometimes.
 If you’re familiar with Argentine Tango, there’s some crossover there too.
 Balfolk has its own equivalent of the informal milongas that are danced in the streets.
-‘Clandestine Mazurkas’ happen when musicians and dancers casually get together to play and dance, often around a bandstand (we’re looking for one in vain in Ox!)
+‘Clandestine Mazurkas’ happen when musicians and dancers casually get together to play and dance, often around a bandstand.

 We look forward to meeting you at a Clandestine Mazurka soon :)